Roshni-Romeshika/Learning-with-Krish/Freddie the Frog/ReadMe.md

 Now again he can jumps for 5m and repeat the above.

 Write a program where user can submit the distance Freddie can jump and it should calculate the number of hops and total resting time for given distance.

+Commands used to run the program
+* javac Frog.java
+* javac MainFrog.java
+* java MainFrog